SlapperAutoMapper/Slapper.AutoMapper/README.md

 ### Mapping Nested Types Using a Dictionary ###

 The following example maps a list of dictionaries of property names and values to a Customer class and using underscore notation ("_"), Slapper.AutoMapper properly populates the nested child types.
-This is really what I would consider this libraries secret sauce.
+This is really what I would consider this library's secret sauce.
 You can just as easily use a list of dynamics which is demonstrated below too which is what is typically returned back from Micro ORMs.

 As an example, the following SQL would return similar results to what is in the dictionaries in the example below ( Note the use of SQL aliases ).